Kathryn Jean Hagen

 Where do you write?

 My office—a sunny second floor spot where I look out at trees and birds and my neighbors’ homes.
-It’s a cozy spot where my family and dog MoJo greet me from inside their picture frames.
-And it’s usually a quiet spot, unless there’s background African or Cuban music.
+It’s a cozy spot where my family members greet me from inside their picture frames and Cuban or African rhythms beat softly in the background.

 What do you do when you are not writing?